nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

   - MAPSET  - defines the physical BMS load module.
   - PROGRAM - defines the individual programs that make up MortApp.

+- Installing the MortApp in CICS
+  - In CICS "install" refers to making a resource or group of resources known to CICS so that they can be used during runtime.
+  - Run an install once, from a CICS terminal with the cmd ```'CEDA INS GROUP(EPSMTM)'```

 ### CICS System Layer